 In the mood for some really crispy oven roasted potatoes?
-These are hands down the easiest and best roast potatoes and only have two ingredients and are made without baking powder.
+These are hands down the easiest and best roast potato recipe with only two ingredients and are made without baking powder.
+The best side dish for roasted turkey or juicy beef tenderloin.

 My mother-in-law Katie was a pretty functional but good cook.
 She cooked what worked and did it well.
 Case in point: these crunchy crispy oven roasted potatoes.
 They can be on the table in under 40 minutes and are the perfect side dish for beef tenderloin sliders, some juicy Foolproof Chicken or your favorite barbecue dish.

-So—let's get to cooking so that these babies can get on your table and in your belly.
+So—let's get to cooking so that these creamy roasted potatoes can get on your table and in your belly.

 Two Ingredient Roasted Potatoes